illumio/illumio.core/docs/VEN_LIBRARY_ROLE.md

 ## Installation

-You can install this role with: `ansible-galaxy install illumio.illumio.ven_library`
+You can install this role with: `ansible-galaxy install illumio.core.ven_library`

 ### Requirements

 To use this role, you will need a VEN bundle and VEN upgrade Compatibility Matrix bundles on the Ansible host system.
 These `.bz2` bundles can be downloaded from the [Illumio Support Portal download page](https://support.illumio.com/software/download.html).
 For details, see [VEN Library Setup in the PCE](https://docs.illumio.com/core/21.5/Content/Guides/ven-install-upgrade/set-up-pce/ven-library-setup-in-the-pce.htm) in the _VEN Install and Upgrade_ guide.

-> **Note:** these dependencies are included when installing the `illumio` collection with `ansible-galaxy collection install illumio.illumio`
+> **Note:** these dependencies are included when installing the `illumio.core` collection with `ansible-galaxy collection install illumio.core`

 ## Usage Examples